JamesZFS/JamesZFS.GitHub.io/_pages/cv.md

   - Exploits the distance information from front camera to adjust the back camera's zoom ratio
   - Detects the smiling gesture of the user to trigger "capture"
   - Integrates iPhone 11's state-of-the-art multi-camera session and vision techniques
-* Conducted a 14-user evaluation experiment and proved our proposed app's advantages over current camera apps.
+* Conducted a 14-user evaluation experiment and proved our proposed app's advantages over current camera apps
 * Enrolled in the most prestige science & innovation competition in THU - "**The Challenge Cup**" - and won the third prize

 ### Service Oriented Software Design and Development (A+)